olegvnm/AzureKeyVaultExplorer/README.md

 ### Features

+* RenderFormat - parameter to choose format of the result.
+Possible values: Html, Json
 * If `IsTestRun` is set to true - app will run the test flow (no secrets will be fetched from the real key vaults)
 * `MinifyCss` and `ObfuscateJs` let you configure the compressing of the assets.
 Be aware, obfuscation works only for transpiled scripts
 * `OpenDirectoryOnFinish` will open the folder with rendered HTMLs after execution